Engineering Massively Parallel MST Algorithms: Filter- -Algorithm

 There are $\LandauO{\log(m/n)}$ right recursive calls associated with the leftmost path in the computation tree.
-For each of these right recursive calls, the recursion either stops directly resulting in one additional base case call or continues which yields at most $\LandauO{n}$ additional base case calls.
-Therefore, by the union bound argument, the expected number of base case \Boruvka{}~calls is in $\LandauO{\log(m/n) (1 + \exp(-n)n)} = \LandauO{\log(m/n)} + o(1) = \LandauO{\log(m/n)}$.
+For each of these right recursive calls, the recursion either stops directly resulting in one additional base case call or continues with an exponentially small probability which yields at most $n^{\LandauO{1}}$ additional base case calls.
+Therefore, by the union bound argument, the expected number of base case \Boruvka{}~calls is in $\LandauO{\log(m/n) (1 + n^{c_1}/\exp(c_2 n))} = \LandauO{\log(m/n)} + o(1) = \LandauO{\log(m/n)}$ with $c_1$ and $c_2$ being positive constants. \footnote{This is an improved version of the proof in the conference version.}

 \end{proof}

 Our distributed implementation of Filter-\Boruvka{} is shown in \cref{alg:filter_msf}.
 We perform local preprocessing as described in \cref{subsection_local_kernel} once at the beginning.
 When the graph is sufficiently sparse, \ie{} the number of input edges is in $\LandauO{n}$, we stop the recursion and use our distributed \Boruvka-MST algorithm as base case.
 There are three differences when calling distributed \Boruvka-MST to its description given in \cref{alg:basic_msf}: \begin{itemize} \item We refrain from performing local preprocessing as graph locality has already been exploited beforehand. \item We do not redistribute the computed MST edges as this is done once at the end of Filter-\Boruvka{}. \item There is a distributed array $P$ of size $n$, where PE $i$ holds the elements $in/p..(i+1)n/p$.
 After a \Boruvka{} round, each PE stores the component root for its local vertices in $P$.
 In the end, the implicitly constructed trees in $P$ are contracted using $\LandauO{\log(\log(n))}$ pointer doubling rounds (see \cref{subsection_contraction_label_exchange}). \end{itemize} For {\sc PivotSelection }, randomly sampled edges are sorted with a distributed sorting algorithm (see \cref{ss:model}).
 Afterwards, the median of the sample is broadcasted as pivot element $w_{\mathrm{pivot}}$.